FUSE AUDIO LABS VPRE-2C

 Fuse Audio Labs VPRE-2C Review – The Bottom Line

-In my day of testing I found VPRE-2C to be useful for vocals, guitar, bass, and keyboard virtual instruments.
-I feel that Fuse Audio Labs VPRE-C2 is a true value that I’m looking forward to using on my tracks from now on.
+In my testing I found VPRE-2C to be useful for vocals, guitar, and bass, as well as stuck at the beginning of the effects chain on virtual instruments.
+I feel that Fuse Audio Labs VPRE-2C is both affordable and versatile and a true value at its retail price point.

-VPRE-2C is an attractive, fun, WYSIWYG-style plugin at a solid price point.
-Though I found the Tone control to be a bit subtle for my taste, subtle does not equal bad – when stacked, the Tone control helped create a very cool stereo image, and the Boost control takes this plugin to the next level with gritty warmth.
+VPRE-2C is an attractive, fun, WYSIWYG-style plugin with a ton of uses.
+Though I found the Tone control to be a bit subtle, subtle does not equal bad.
+When set to opposites on each channel, the Tone control helped create a very cool stereo image, and the Boost control takes this plugin to the next level with an addictive warmth and saturation in the low-mid frequencies.
+Fuse Audio Labs’ VPRE-2C will definitely make appearances on my tracks going forward.
+I give the plugin an overall 5-star rating and my full recommendation.